sedovalx/gradle-aspectj-binary/README.md

       }

       apply plugin: 'com.github.sedovalx.gradle-aspectj-binary'

   `weaveClasses` task becomes available after that.
-It makes sense to add it as a dependency for the `classes` task
+By default, if the `java` plugin is not disabled via configuration (see below), there are pre-configured tasks dependencies:

       weaveClasses.dependsOn compileJava
       classes.dependsOn weaveClasses